 The results of the ancient Building History (R. Heinz) and of the archaeological and art historical research (P. Ruggendorfer) are being published in two FiE-volumes currently.
-Estimated date of publication: winter 2015/16
+Estimated date of publication: autumn 2016

 Project leader: F. Krinzinger